SkymanOne/SkymanOne.github.io/src/content/posts/gs-with-iced-2/index.md

 ## Practical

-Let's reuse the code of our counter app from [previous tutorial]({% post_url 2022-06-13-gs-with-iced-1 %}) and add another page which will be shown upon the click on the button "Next page".
+Let's reuse the code of our counter app from the previous tutorial and add another page which will be shown upon the click on the button "Next page".

 In `src` directory create another file called `main_page.rs` and let's define an empty structure to represent our page: